ChatGPT and AI in Therapy and Mental Health

 Most importantly, they’re not regulated by a professional mental health board.
 And, additionally, they’re often not required to have a licensed mental health professional on staff.

-You can carefully weigh the pros and cons of using AI chatbots and apps, and make the decision whether or not to recommend them or use them based on your individual clients and their unique needs.
+You can carefully weigh the pros and cons of using AI in therapy, and make the decision whether or not to recommend them or use them based on your individual clients and their unique needs.

 Stay inspired